OfficeChromatography/OC-Manager3/README.md

 ### 3.Before the first execution

 #### With Raspberry Pi
-Depending on the OS change on the dockerfile:
+Depending on the OS change on the docker_compose.yml file:

 For a 64bits OS: